war/asset-loading/README.md

 ```

 ## Utils

 The `Utils.h` file houses commonly used functions and structs.

 ### AnimationDataStruct
-Stores all animation related data for a given animated object.
-This includes, but not limited to, animation name, time array, transform arrays, static transforms and other data
+Stores all animation-related data for a given animated object.
+This includes, but is not limited to, animation name, time array, transform arrays, static transforms, and other data

 ### MaterialDataStruct
-Stores material related infor for an object.
-Its fields include material name, base color, metalness, roughness.
+Stores material related info for an object.
+Its fields include material name, base color, metalness, roughness, and emissiveness.

 ### TextureDataStruct
-Stores the GL texture index (which is then passed to the fragment shader) and `TextureType` (diffuse/normal/metal/specular/roughness)
+Stores the GL texture index (which is then passed to the fragment shader) and `TextureType` (diffuse/normal/metal/specular/roughness).

 ### MeshDataStruct
-Stores all vertex, texture, material and animation data for a given mesh.
-Contains arrays which hold vertex positions, UV's, normals, indices.
+Stores all vertex, texture, material, and animation data for a given mesh.
+Contains arrays that hold vertex positions, UV's, normals, indices, and other data.
 Static model data is also stored as well.

 ### EmptyNode
-Stores animation, transform and hierarchy data for blank animated nodes.
+Stores animation, transform, and hierarchy data for blank animated nodes.
 All animation data is used directly in `AnimationPlayer::update()`.

 ### DirectionalLight
-Stores light strength, specular intensity, direction and color for a directional light.
+Stores light strength, specular intensity, direction, and color for directional light.

 ### createTRSmatrix
-Creates a transform matrix using supplied values of translation, rotation and scale.
+Creates a transform matrix using supplied values of translation, rotation, and scale.

 ### __GL_ERROR_THROW__
-Checks for any GL related errors using `glGetError()`, and throws a `std::logic_error` if any issues occur.
+Checks for any GL-related errors using `glGetError()`, and throws a `std::logic_error` if any issues occur.

 # fps